Tsunami014/robo-code/readme.md

 # Simulator
  - Example code (for *my* way of working on the project) is stored in the `examples/` directory, just copy all the files to the main directory to see it work!
 Also has the simulator in it too!

-## TODOS FOR THE SIM (Most to least important, tho it )
+## TODOS FOR THE SIM
+Sorted in order of most to least important, tho the sim still works; these are just room for improvement.
  - [ ] Fix collisions
  - [ ] Add rotation to the collisions
  - [ ] Fix the still says what buttons are pressed when in path plotter mode
+ - [ ] Make you able to manually specify a point to modify coords of
+ - [ ] Make you able to see exactly where to put the robot to start
- - [ ] Fix the text for the buttons in path plotter mode going off the edge of the screen\
+ - [ ] Fix the text for the buttons in path plotter mode going off the edge of the screen
  - [ ] Able to resize anything